Burials, Cremation and Disinterments

-- Plans and spcifications for the premises (including a site plan)
+- Plans and specifications for the premises (including a site plan); and

 Applicants should consult with a Health Protection Officer as early as practicable, to enable a report to be submitted at the same time as the other information for the Ministry of Health.